buscandoaverroes/blogdown-source/content/About.md

 I went back to school to study econometrics and international development towards a Master's of Science in Foreign Service at [Georgetown](https://msfs.georgetown.edu/).

 I then discovered open-source data science at the World Bank, where I was lucky enough to be mentored as a creative, collaborative, and curious developer.
+I now work as an Engineer in Japan.

 I speak English, Spanish, Japanese, and Italian.
-I code in R, Stata, sometimes in Python, Julia, and soon in Rust 😄
+I code in Go, R, Stata, sometimes in Python, Julia, and soon in Rust 😄

 My current interests are post-humanism, singularity studies, sustainable urban transit, running, and wherever Kevin Durant is playing.
 I eat a plant-based diet and bike everywhere.